My Approach

 Always Building

 I’ve always been someone who builds things outside of work - woodworking, cooking, apparel design.
-AI has added a new dimension to that: it’s the first tool I’ve encountered that meaningfully collapses the gap between having an idea and being able to execute it.
-I’m leaning into that.
+AI has added a new dimension to that: it’s the first toolset I’ve encountered that meaningfully collapses the gap between having an idea and being able to execute it.
+I’m leaning into that heavily.

 A recipe-sharing web app that a group of friends and I conceived years ago and never quite found the time to build.
 With AI as a force multiplier, I’m finally bringing it to life through Claude Code - playing the role of product owner, designer, and (occasionally) engineer.
 It’s a good reminder of what it feels like to be on the other side of the table from the engineering team.